edwardlavender/flapper_appl/README.md

 ## Structure

+1.  `data-raw` contains raw data for the project.

-1.  `data` contains data for the project.
+2.  `data` contains data for the project.

-2.  `R` contains R scropts for data processing, simulation and analysis.
+3.  `R` contains R scripts for data processing, simulation and analysis.

+4.  `fig` contains figures.

 ## Workflow